web2project/web2project.github.io/_modules/files.md

 * Checkout/checkin files
 * Track Revision Cycles of files.
 * View file size, type and date added.

+### Attach a File

+The three ways of getting to this module are all effectively the same.
+The fastest is to select “New File” from the “New Item” dropdown in the upper right corner of any screen.
+Alternatively, you can select the File module from the main navigation and then click on the “New File” button.
+Finally, you can select a particular project or task, click on the Files tab, and then click on “Attach a file”.

+You can then select a Category of the File – default options are “Document” and “Application” – assign a specific Project/Task, and fill in a description.
+The primary benefit of attaching the file through an individual Project or Task is that this information will automatically be filled in on this screen.
+Regardless, if you attach a file and associate it with a Project or Task, the owner will immediately be notified of the new file available.

+### Check-in / Check-out / Update

+As most projects progress, new versions of documents become available, documents change, and old information becomes less relevant.
+In order to handle this, Web2project has a simple versioning feature with checkin/checkout functionality.
+A user simply clicks on the “co” column to checkout the file.
+They fill in a comment and download it immediately.
+When their modifications are complete, they click on the “co” column again, fill in a new comment, denote whether this is a major or minor revision, and save.

+The previous version of the file is kept untouched and the new file is displayed.
+Older versions of every file are kept for archival purposes and are denoted in the version column with a number in parentheses.
+By clicking on this number, all previous versions of the file are displayed and available for download.
+This protects files from being lost either due to malicious or accidental actions.

 ### View Files List Page (Files Index)